Getting Your Church Website Ready for Holy Week

 Some suggestion for your bulletin tip sheet:

-- On Instagram and Twitter where hashtags are useful, give people a unique hashtag to use on all their posts – for example, at St. Paul’s Episcopal Church in Pittsburgh, we ask people to use #stpaulspgh.
+- On Instagram, where hashtags are useful, give people a unique hashtag to use on all their posts – for example, at St. Paul’s Episcopal Church in Pittsburgh, we could ask people to use #stpaulspgh.
 Keep your hashtag as short as you can, and do a search beforehand to make sure it isn’t already being used by another organization.
 This will help you to find images that people have posted.

 By encouraging folks in your congregation to “capture the moment’ during Holy Week, Palm Sunday, and Easter, you not only benefit from gaining lots of new visual material for church print and digital communications, but more importantly, you amplify the voices of your parishioners, inviting them to be a part of the ongoing story of the people of God.